dhabersack/islovely.co/_posts/2017-02-21-what-to-consider-when-picking-a-library-or-plugin.md

 ---
 title: What to consider when picking a library or plugin
 category: Software architecture
-excerpt: With hundreds of libraries available, how do we decide between them?
+excerpt: How do we decide between hundreds of libraries?
 When does “roll your own” make sense?
 heroAlt: A bookshelf filled with hundreds of books.
 heroCaption: With so many libraries available, it’s difficult to pick the “right” one.
 ---